 Education, health care, and investments in transportation infrastructure are top policy priorities for Minnesota families and the Congresswoman.
 With over 20 institutions of higher learning located in the Fourth District, keeping higher education affordable, accessible, and high-quality is important.
 A strong proponent of public education, she supports keeping our schools accountable to parents and local officials.
 McCollum is a champion for universal health coverage for all Americans and a strong supporter of the Affordable Care Act.
 Following a decade of work and almost $1 billion of federal investment, she welcomed the opening of the “Green Line” light rail corridor between St. Paul and Minneapolis, along with the restoration of the historic Union Depot as a multi-modal transit hub.

-In the 115th Congress, Congresswoman McCollum brings a common sense, Minnesota perspective to her work as a member of the House Appropriations Committee where she serves as the ranking Democrat on the Interior-Environment Subcommittee and as member of the Defense Subcommittee.
+In the 116th Congress, Congresswoman McCollum brings a common sense, Minnesota perspective to her work on the House Appropriations Committee where she serves as the Chair on the Interior-Environment Subcommittee and the Vice Chair of the Defense Subcommittee.

 Protecting clean air and water, wild lands, and our nation’s natural treasures for future generations are among McCollum’s top priorities as she leads the Interior-Environment Approriations Subcommittee.
 In fiscal year 2018, the subcommittee appropriated over $35 billion in funding for the Environmental Protection Agency, the Interior Department, the U.S. Forest Service, the National Endowments for the Arts and the Humanities, the Smithsonian Institution, and several other related agencies.